MarenaKeys/Diffusion_Model/README.md

 My research consists of learning about generative models, specifically Stable Diffusion and Denoising Diffusion Probabilistic Models.
 Throughout this process, I learned how to create custom datasets, fine-tune models, and the internal structure of stable diffusion.

-<br> Through this repository, I will walk you through the tasks I worked on in able to fine-tune my own model as well as understanding the components and internal architecture of stable diffusion.
+<br> Throughout this repository, I will walk you through the tasks I worked on in able to fine-tune my own model as well as understanding the components and internal architecture of stable diffusion.

 **Generative Models & Stable Diffusion**
 - Generative Models are models that generate new samples based on the data learned during training